Digital1O1/ESP_8266_ADC_Gauge/README.md

 # Main Objective Of Repository
 - Display the following data on an HTML website using Google Charts :
-    - Analog data generated from a potentiometer
+    - Analog data generated from a potentiometer and being recieved by the ESP8266.
-    - A random number generated from an ESP8266
+    - A random number generated from an ESP8266.
-- Also provide two radio buttons on the mentioned website for GPIO manipulation for the Digital I/O ports on the ESP 8266
+- Provide two radio buttons on the mentioned website for GPIO manipulation for the Digital I/O ports on the ESP 8266.

 # Items Needed
 - (1) ESP 8266